Contents

 What it exposes

-The handler routes four paths and answers 404 to everything else.
-Two move money or report state; two are for your orchestrator.
+The handler routes five paths and answers 404 to everything else.
+Three move money or report state; two are for your orchestrator.

 POST /submitDecode one operation from the JSON body, run it through submit, return the Outcome.